-Your service will be assigned a single, public, IPv4 address and a /56 pool of IPv6 addresses.
-Each requesting router or MAC address is assigned a /60 prefix of IPv6 addresses from that pool.
-Assignments are static but we reserve the right to renumber our network, including during monthly CVC migrations that may be required to comply with nbn co’s Fair Use Policy.
+SkyMesh allocates each service with a public IPv4 address and a /56 pool of IPv6 addresses.
+Each requesting router is allocated a /60 prefix of IPv6 addresses from that pool.
+Allocations are static but we reserve the right to change them from time to time, including during monthly CVC migrations that may be required to comply with nbn co’s Fair Use Policy.

 For each new service, nbn co allocates a public IPv4 address and a private IPv4 address for each requesting router. nbn co links the public address with each private address using Public Dynamic Network Address Translation (NAT) Overload.